-In the following we display a few example applications of the method presented.
-We have systematically kept the α parameter in the equations though it might not be used.
+We now display a few example applications of the methods presented.
+We have systematically kept the α parameter in the equations even though it might not be used.
 It would be necessary only if equation (28) would be required to be generated or the function $f(\alpha)$ itself would be of interest.
 We avoid proofs for simplicity.